wnk4242/MetaBayes_Evaluation/README.md

 # Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors

-This repository accompanies the manuscript entitled *“Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors.”* It contains the R code, processed data, and supplementary materials necessary to reproduce the analyses presented in the paper.
+This repository accompanies the manuscript entitled *“Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors.”*
+It contains the R code, processed data, and supplementary materials required to reproduce the analyses and visualizations presented in the paper.

 ---